 Have you always wanted to attend the National March for Life in Washington D.C.?
 ProLife Mississippi (PLM) wants to make that dream a reality by sponsoring a 4-day 3-night bus trip to the 2018 National March for Life.
 We will stay at the Renaissance DC Downtown Hotel.

 The dates to save are Tuesday, January 16th through Sunday the 21st, 2018.
 The estimated cost is $350 per person (metro pass, meals and Rose Banquet not included) A limited number of partial Student Scholarships are available.
-If you would like to sponsor a student please contact us.
+If you would like to sponsor a student, please contact us.

-At the Jackson, Mississippi service we had about 35 people in attendance.
-Dana Chisholm, President of Pro-Life Mississippi welcomed everyone and thanked them for coming.
-Ken Shelton opened the local kickoff in prayer.
-Deacon Nick Adam of St. Richard Catholic church was the keynote speaker.
-Pastor Trey Hammond of Crossroads of Life Church of God in Byram led everyone in singing "Cornerstone".
+About 35 people attended the Jackson, Mississippi service.
+Dana Chisholm, President of Pro-Life Mississippi, welcomed everyone and thanked them for coming.
+Ken Shelton opened in prayer and Deacon Nick Adam of St. Richard Catholic Church was the Keynote speaker.
+Pastor Trey Hammond of Crossroads of Life Church in Byram led the singing.
 Sister Dorothea Sondgeroth of St. Dominic Health Services closed the service in prayer.

 The fall campaign continues until November 5.
 Join our closing service at 2 PM on that Sunday at the State Street Abortion Clinic.